khushi-kumari22/Yoga-Classes-Frontend/README.md

 ## Tech Stack

-- Frontend: React
+- Frontend: JavaScript and React
-- Backend: Express.js
+- Backend: Node.js and Express.js
 - Database: Firebase

+- Node.js provides the runtime and express js framework is used to build the api with /data and /save

 ## Entity-Relationship (ER) Diagram: